George Zimmerman's wife files for divorce in Florida, lawyer says

 "Shellie has, indeed, filed a petition for dissolution of marriage in Seminole County this afternoon," Sims told Reuters.

-Shellie Zimmerman had said in the ABC interview that she was "going to have to think about" whether she would remain married, and declined to say whether she and her husband were living together.
+He said Shellie Zimmerman was seeking custody of the couple's two dogs plus "equitable distribution" of their assets and debts.
+The court filing listed her assets at $12,729 and debts at $103,756, mostly from school loans, an auto loan and credit card bills, he said.

+"There comes a time when you know you just can't continue living with someone.
+That time is now for Shellie," Sims said.

-Zimmerman was acquitted in July for killing 17-year-old Martin as he walked back to the townhouse where he was staying after buying snacks at a nearby convenience store.
+Zimmerman was acquitted in July of killing 17-year-old Martin as he walked back to the townhouse where he was staying after buying snacks at a nearby convenience store, ending a case that captivated and polarized the U.S. public on issues of race, gun and self-defense laws.

 John Donnelly, a family friend who testified in George Zimmerman's defense at his trial, told Reuters that Shellie was "devastated" when her husband "just packed up and left" after his acquittal and was gone for a month without telling anyone his whereabouts.